 An interview with Kenneth Schleef, a Christian with cerebral palsy.

-Q: Your appearance at the Life Chain-Madison this fall told me you’re concerned about life issues.
+Q: Your appearance at a Life Chain told me you’re concerned about life issues.
 I also know you have cerebral palsy.
-Tell me about your cerebral palsy first and then we’ll talk about your life issue concern.
+Tell me about your cerebral palsy first and then we’ll talk about your life issues concern.

 Q: Do you think that unborn children born with your disability or any other disability should be aborted because their “quality of life,” as some call it, is restricted?

 Ken: Life is life whether we determine the quality to be good or bad.
 God gives human life and it’s wrong to take that life away.
 The minute one arbitrarily qualifies one’s life to see if that person is to live or die, it’s dangerous because it’s completely subjective.
 Who defines the quality of life?
 My idea of the quality of life may differ from yours.
-Every unborn child’s a part of God’s creation.
-For that reason it has a right to live.
+Every unborn child is a part of God’s creation.
+For that reason, they have a right to live.
 The quality of life should not be the question.

 Q: We know God’s will is that all come to faith in Jesus as God and Savior.
 But how do you understand God’s will regarding your physical handicap?

 Ken: This is a very difficult question.
 I don’t think too much about it, I just accept my handicap as God’s will for my life.
 However, I don’t believe God is the author of my disability any more than he is the author of sin.
 God did not create us to suffer.
 All of our troubles are directly or indirectly the result of sin.
 Some day we will all die.
 It’s the wages of sin.
 But God did not create us to die.
 When he breathed life into us and created our body and soul, he wanted us to live forever.
 God the Father sent Jesus into this world to make sure we can live with him forever in perfection.

 Q: Do you see blessings in your struggle with cerebral palsy?